A Guide to Georgia Super Speeder

 What Is a Super Speeder in GA?

 People who tend to drive on the faster side may wonder, “What is a super speeder in G.A.?”
 Put in place in 2010, the Super Speeder Law in Georgia defines a Super Speeder as any motorist who is found guilty of taking a trip 75 miles per hour or more on a two-lane roadway or 85 miles per hour or more on any road or state highway.

-Since a Super Speeder conviction may result in a revocation of driving privileges, points on your license, as well as high fees, a lawyer experienced defending traffic violations may help limit your fines or even have your case acquitted.
+Since a Super Speeder conviction may have your driver’s license suspended, points on your license, and high fees, a lawyer experienced in defending traffic violations may help limit your fines or even acquit your case.

 What Is Considered a Super Speeder in GA?